Carnagion/dissertation/diss/diss.typ

 === Pruning Rules

 In contrast to approaches like CPS that reduce the search space of the problem by limiting the positional shifting of aircraft within the sequence, pruning rules exploit the characteristics of the problem or objective function to infer that a current sequence (or any future sequences based on it) is sub-optimal.
-This has the advantage of being able to prune partial subsequences that show known poor characteristics much earlier, even before dominating partial sequences have been generated @demaere-pruning-rules.
+This has the advantage of being able to prune partial subsequences that show known poor characteristics much earlier @demaere-pruning-rules.

 Pruning rules have been extensively studied in the literature involving machine scheduling @demaere-pruning-rules @allahverdi-survey-scheduling.
 However, #cite(<allahverdi-survey-scheduling>, form: "prose") show that a majority of these approaches do not consider sequence-dependent setup times, despite them being prevalent in runway sequencing problems and in many other applications of machine scheduling.